venkykatta/git-github/README.md

 # git-github
-This is the time for learning
+This is the good time for learning